gura-doc/gura-doc.github.io/document/language-manual/chapter-03.md

 </p>
 <p>
-If a string is prefixed by <code>r</code>, a back slash is treated as a normal character, not one for escaping.
+If a string is prefixed by <code class="highlighter-rouge">r</code>, a back slash is treated as a normal character, not one for escaping.
 This feature is convenient to describe a path name in Windows style and a regular expression that often uses back slash as a metacharacter.
 </p>
-<pre><code>r'C:\users\foo\bar.txt'
+<pre class="highlight"><code>r'C:\users\foo\bar.txt'
 r'(\w+) (\d+):(\d+):(\d)'
 </code></pre>
 <p>
 You can describe a string containing multiple lines by surrounding it with a triple sequence of single or double quotations.
 </p>
-<pre><code>'''
+<pre class="highlight"><code>'''
 ABCD
 EFGH
 IJKL